 FCA’s peace work in South Sudan focuses on the local and national levels.
 The country programme has facilitated intra- and inter-communal conflict resolution processes, including consultations and dialogues.
 FCA engages traditional and religious leaders as well as youth and women in local conflict resolution and peacebuilding mechanisms and exposes the benefits of peaceful solutions to conflicts by creating safe and neutral spaces for interaction between conflict parties.

 In 2016, 40 tribe leaders – a historical amount of key stakeholders – signed two peace agreements in 2016, preventing further outbreaks of violence within Boma state and between Boma state and Jonglei state.
 Over 90 per cent of the participants said they were happy with the peace process.

-In 2019, women and youth groups continued to work for peace in the area through dialogues and events, like sports tournaments.
+Women and youth groups continue to work for peace in the area through dialogues and events, like sports tournaments.
 Dialogues led by women in Gumuruk, Pibor and Lequangue reduced the number of violent incidents in these areas in 2019.
-In previous years, approximately five incidents were reported in Pibor every week, but now the average is one per week.
+In previous years, approximately five incidents were reported in Pibor every week, but the average is one per week these days.